What is desk yoga? Find out how you can relieve stress and ease the tension at work.February 28, 2019 11:15 pm

 Really try to stretch your chest out between your shoulders while tilting, very gently, your chin upwards and rolling your shoulder blades downwards.
 Now, hold the position for between five and ten breaths.

 7. Desk Plank Pose

 Although it might sound like you’re being asking to climb onto your desk and bust out a sweet plank, that’s not what I’m saying.
 Please, please do not do that.
-This final pose requires the use of your desk again and works on the spine and hamstrings by lengthening and stretching them out.
+This final yoga pose requires the use of your desk again.
+It works on the spine and hamstrings by lengthening and stretching them out.

 So, I can confirm that after practicing these seven positions for five days in a row I think I’ve pretty much got the desk yoga.
 That said, I can’t be sure if that’s true or whether I just think it’s true.
 But, one thing I can tell you is that my PC yoga pub chat still requires a bit more practice.